ndivine-eng/alu-AirBnB_clone/README.md

-AirBnB clone - The console 🏠🏠
+# AirBnB clone - The console 🏠🏠
+## AirBnB Clone

 ![alt text](image-1.png)

-PROJECT DESCRIPTION
+# PROJECT DESCRIPTION

-Here, We'll be cloning the console part of the AirBnB clone Project.

-We'll be writing a command interpreter to manage our AirBnb objects.
+Welcome to the AirBnB Clone Console!
+This project aims to replicate the console part of the AirBnB clone project.
+In this console, we'll be writing a command interpreter to manage our AirBnB objects effectively.

-We'll need to

-1. put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of our future instances
+# Objectives

+1. **BaseModel Class:** Implement a parent class called BaseModel responsible for initialization,

+2. **serialization, and deserialization** of future instances.
-2. create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file
+Serialization/Deserialization Flow: Establish a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> File.

-3. create all classes used for AirBnB (User, State, City, Place…) that inherit from BaseModel
+3. **AirBnB Classes:** Create all classes used for AirBnB (e.g., User, State, City, Place) that inherit from the BaseModel.

-4. create the first abstracted storage engine of the project: File storage.
+4. **Storage Engine:** Develop the first abstracted storage engine of the project: File storage.

-5. create all unittests to validate all our classes and storage engine
+5. **Unit Tests:** Write all necessary unit tests to validate all classes and the storage engine.

-What’s a command interpreter?
+# What’s a command interpreter?

-Do you remember the Shell?
-It’s exactly the same but limited to a specific use-case.
-In our case, we want to be able to manage the objects of our project:
+The command interpreter is a user interface that allows users to interact with the application by entering commands.
+Similar to a shell, it provides functionalities such as creating new objects, retrieving objects, performing operations on objects, updating attributes, and destroying objects.
+However, it is tailored specifically for managing objects within our AirBnB project.

+# Command List

+Here are some of the commands you can expect to use within our console:

-.
-Create a new object (ex: a new User or a new Place) .
-Retrieve an object from a file, a database etc…
+**create:**Create a new object (e.g., User, Place).
+**show:** Retrieve an object from a file, a database, etc.
-.
-Do operations on objects (count, compute stats, etc…) .
-Update attributes of an object
+**update:** Update attributes of an object.
-.
-Destroy an object
+**destroy:** Destroy an object.
+**count:** Count the number of objects.
+**stats: Compute statistics on objects.